shalman-khan/ros2_training_manipulation_2023/students_copy/moveit_exec_pkg/exercise_4_readme.md

 There are three objectives to this exercise

-1) Write a client request funcion to get Aruco Marker Position
+1) Write a client request function to get Aruco Marker Position
 2) Call the detect_collision_object to get Marker pose
 3) Create a box for following dimensions and use the detected pose as box pose